shivannis/xandr-docs-public/xandr-docs/articles/invest/advertiser-video-analytics-report.md

 > [!NOTE]
 >
 > - You can also filter on a particular number of impressions using the **Minimum Impressions** filter.
-> - The data for the following video related dimensions are only available if the publisher has implemented video taxonomy:
+> - The data for the video related dimensions (Video Content Duration, Video Content Genre, Video Content Language, Video Content Network, Video Content Rating, Video Delivery Type, and Video Program Type) are only available if the publisher has implemented video taxonomy.
-    > - Video Content Duration
-    > - Video Content Genre
-    > - Video Content Language
-    > - Video Content Network
-    > - Video Content Rating
-    > - Video Delivery Type
-    > - Video Program Type

 ## Metrics